thecodeofdaniel/nasm_script/README.md

 ; lib: library3.asm
 ```

+Make sure to use `lib:` keyword followed by a `<space>` and the name of your library file

+## Include Library Directory
-Before you start including library files, include the directory your library files are in on line `3`
+Before you start including library files, include the directory your library files exist in on line `3`

 ```
-3   lib_dir="$HOME/PATH/TO/LIBRARY/FOLDER"
+3   # LIB_DIR="$HOME/PATH/TO/LIBRARY/DIR"
 ```

 ### Example

 ```
-3   lib_dir="$HOME/Desktop/CSCI_150/library_dir"
+3   LIB_DIR="$HOME/Desktop/CSCI150/library_dir"
 ```

 <br />